yi-ji-horse/yi-ji-horse/content/en/authors/PengMiao/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ''

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-  - Group Leader
 ---

 Peng Miao is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.